CharlesCNorton/yoflo-cli/README.md

 ### Flags

 - `-mp`, `--model_path`: Path to the pre-trained model directory.
 Specify the directory where the Florence-2 model is located.
 This flag is mandatory if the model is not being downloaded.

 - `-od`, `--object_detection`: Enable object detection.
-Optionally, you can specify class names to detect (e.g., 'cat', 'dog').
+Optionally, you can specify class names to detect (e.g., `"cat"`, `"dog"`).
 If no class names are provided, all detections will be displayed.

 - `-ph`, `--phrase`: Enable binary inference with a yes/no question based on the visual input.
 For example, "Is the person smiling?".
 This flag initiates the expression comprehension feature of the tool.